How to Create a Winning AI Business Strategy for Your Business

 A focused portfolio of AI initiatives is easier to govern, easier to adopt, and far more effective than a broad set of disconnected experiments.
 This prioritization is what allows an AI business strategy to evolve from proof-of-concept to enterprise capability.

 AI outcomes are constrained far more by data realities than by model sophistication.
-In practice, most AI initiatives struggle not because the algorithms are weak, but because the underlying data is fragmented, inconsistently governed, or poorly understood.
+Most AI initiatives struggle not because the algorithms are weak, but because the underlying data is fragmented, inconsistently governed, or poorly understood.

 From a consulting perspective, we encourage clients to focus on a few foundational principles: